Zinc with Copper

 Zinc & Immunity

-Healthy immune systems can’t function without Zinc, it's a key messenger of immune cells and the Zinc inside your cells participates in important signaling events.
+Healthy immune systems can’t function without Zinc, it's a key messenger of immune cells and the Zinc inside your cells participates in important signalling events.
 Our body requires Zinc to produce its white blood cells that circulate throughout your blood, on alert to mount attacks against invading pathogens.
 Zinc also influences antibody and cytokine production, phagocytosis – or the ingestion of unwanted cells or particles, and gene regulation within your white blood cells.
+So as you will start to see over this page, Zinc is a vital nutrient.
+We could write several pages on its many benefits within the human body and as always suggest further research, however you can start enjoying the benefits of balanced Zinc levels straight away.
+These Vegan - Food State Tablets are a simple 1 a day to meet your Zinc needs.

 Be in Nature, strengthen your Immunity - Stay Outside